 Setting Description Level The MEG level of this MEP.
-This is the configuration of the two possible Maintenance Association Identifier formats. • ITU ICC: This is defined by ITU (Y1731 Fig. A3).
+Format This is the configuration of the two possible Maintenance Association Identifier formats.
+ITU ICC: This is defined by ITU (Y1731 Fig. A3).
 'Domain Name' is not used.
 'MEG id' must be max.
 13 char.
-Format IEEE String: This is defined by IEEE (802.1ag Section 21.6.5).
+IEEE String: This is defined by IEEE (802.1ag Section 21.6.5).
 'Domain Name' can be max.
 16 char.
 'MEG id' (Short MA Name) can be max.
 16 char.
 ITU CC ICC: This is defined by ITU (Y1731 Fig. A5).
 'Domain Name' is not used.
 'MEG id' must be max.
 15 char.
 Domain Name This is the IEEE Maintenance Domain Name and is only used in case of 'IEEE String' format.
 This string can be empty giving Maintenance Domain Name Format 1 - Not present.
 This can be max 16 char.
 MEG Id This is either ITU MEG ID or IEEE Short MA Name - depending on 'Format'.
 See 'Format'.
 In case of ITU ICC format this must be 13 char.
 In case of ITU CC ICC format this must be 15 char.
 In case of IEEE String format this can be max 16 char.
 MEP Id This value will become the transmitted two byte CCM MEP ID.
 Tagged VID This value will be the VID of a TAG added to the OAM PDU.
-VOE This will attempt to utilize VOE HW for MEP implementation.
-Not all platforms support VOE. cLevel Fault Cause indicating that a CCM is received with a lower level than the configured for this MEP. cMEG Fault Cause indicating that a CCM is received with a MEG ID different from configured for this MEP. сМЕР Fault Cause indicating that a CCM is received with a MEP ID different from all 'Peer MEP ID' configured for this MEP. cAIS Fault Cause indicating that AIS PDU is received. cLCK Fault Cause indicating that LCK PDU is received. cDEG Fault Cause indicating that server layer is indicating Signal Degraded. cSSF Fault Cause indicating that server layer is indicating Signal Fail. aBLK The consequent action of blocking service frames in this flow is active. aTSD The consequent action of indicating Trail Signal Degrade is calculated. aTSF The consequent action of indicating Trail Signal Fail to-wards protection is active.
-Delete This box is used to mark a Peer MEP for deletion in next Save operation.
-Peer MEP ID This value will become an expected MEP ID in a received CCM - see 'cMEP'.
-Unicast Peer MAC This MAC will be used when unicast is selected with this peer MEP.
-Also this MAC is used to create HW checking of receiving CCM PDU (LOC detection) from this MEP. cLOC Fault Cause indicating that no CCM has been received (in 3,5 periods) - from this peer MEP. cRDI Fault Cause indicating that a CCM is received with Remote Defect Indication - from this peer MEP.
+Syslog If enabled, notifications are logged to Syslog. cLevel Fault Cause indicating that a CCM is received with a lower level than the configured for this MEP. cMEG Fault Cause indicating that a CCM is received with a MEG ID different from configured for this MEP. сМЕР Fault Cause indicating that a CCM is received with a MEP ID different from all 'Peer MEP ID' configured for this MEP. cAIS Fault Cause indicating that AIS PDU is received. cLCK Fault Cause indicating that LCK PDU is received. cLoop Fault Cause indicating that a loop is detected, since CCM is received with own MEP ID and SMAC. cConfig Fault Cause indicating that a configuration error is detected, since CCM is received with own MEP ID. cDEG Fault Cause indicating that server layer is indicating Signal Degraded. cSSF Fault Cause indicating that server layer is indicating Signal Fail.

+aBLK The consequent action of blocking service frames in this flow is active. aTSD The consequent action of indicating Trail Signal Degrade is calculated. aTSF The consequent action of indicating Trail Signal Fail to-wards protection is active.